David Lichtenstein: Investments

-Board roles
+Civic and charitable endeavors

-Bill de Blasio appointed Lichtenstein to the NYC Economic Development Corporation’s Board of Directors in 2015.
-Lichtenstein is a trustee of the Citizens Budget Commission, and is a Member of the Real Estate Roundtable and Co-Chair of the Real Estate Capital Policy Advisory Committee.
-Lichtenstein is a member of The Economic Club of New York.
-As part of his involvement in New York City real estate, he also serves on the Board of Governors of the Real Estate Board of New York.
+Then-New York City Mayor Bill de Blasio appointed Lichtenstein to the NYC Economic Development Corporation’s Board of Directors in 2015.
+Lichtenstein also serves on the Board of Governors of the Real Estate Board of New York.

-Lichtenstein is a trustee of the Supervisory Committee for The New York Medical College, and is also a trustee of The Touro College and University System and sits on the Board.
-Lichtenstein is also a member of the Brookings Institution's Economic Studies Council.

-Lichtenstein supports a number of social causes.
-Lichtenstein makes regular contributions to the New York chapter of the Special Olympics and New York Cares.
-He also supports the work of Memorial Sloan-Kettering Cancer Center; and both he and Lightstone Group give to Matt’s Promise and Hospice of Virginia.

 In September 2005, Lightstone Group donated 50 Memphis apartments to help Hurricane Katrina victims in need of housing following the storm, offering the apartments rent-free for six months.
-"We are fortunate to have the ability to house families affected by this traumatic event and can only hope that in some small way, those affected by this tragedy will be able to take some comfort in receiving this temporary shelter", Lichtenstein said.
-Lichtenstein himself matched contributions to relief efforts dollar-for-dollar from all employees in The Lightstone Group's family of companies: The Lightstone Group, Prime Retail Inc., Prime Group Realty Trust (PGRT), Park Avenue Funding, LLC, Park Avenue Bank, Lightstone Securities and Lightstone Value Plus Real Estate Investment Trust.
+"We are fortunate to have the ability to house families affected by this traumatic event and can only hope that in some small way, those affected by this tragedy will be able to take some comfort in receiving this temporary shelter," Lichtenstein said.
+Lichtenstein himself matched contributions to relief efforts dollar-for-dollar from all employees in The Lightstone Group's family of companies.